ukaea/overlap_checker/ARCHITECTURE.md

-This document tries to describe the organising principles being the overlap checker.
+This document tries to describe the organising principles behind the overlap checker.

-It is inspired by the https://github.com/ukaea/parallel-preprocessor/ previously written by Qingfeng Xia.
+These tools are inspired by the https://github.com/ukaea/parallel-preprocessor/ previously written by Qingfeng Xia.

 # Users

-There are currently two groups of users these tools are being designed
+There are currently two groups of users these tools are being designed to support:
-for:

 1. CAD-CI, i.e. automatic validation of CAD models.
 Currently this is just making sure that models are self consistent, no significant